 Gabbar, 17-19 Merrion Street, Leeds, West Yorkshire, LS2 8JE.

-New Briggate is home to some of the Northern Quarter’s best loved venues, whether it’s cocktail joints, craft beer favourites or brilliant sports bars.
+New Briggate has some of the Northern Quarter’s best-loved venues, whether it’s cocktail joints, craft beer favourites or sports bars.

 The Brotherhood of Pursuits and Pastimes

 With screens adorning nearly every nook and canny, The Brotherhood of Pursuits and Pastimes is one of the best sports bars in Leeds.
 There are loads of places to sit, from the long benches in front of the main bar to the big leather booths upstairs, which is handy because they show all major live sporting events on British TV, so it gets pretty busy.